N1-registered vehicles: what it means and what the advantages are

 • Body code K0 or K9: valid only for pick-ups

-• Power-to-weight ratio ≥ 180: this value is calculated using a specific formula and is crucial especially when registering a car as an N1 truck
+• Engine power to payload ratio ≥ 180: this value is calculated using a specific formula and is especially important when you want to register a car as an N1 truck

-These criteria help ensure that the vehicle is genuinely used for goods transport and is not considered a "fake truck," thus avoiding tax issues or penalties.
+These criteria help ensure that the vehicle is actually used for goods transport and is not considered a “fake truck,” thus avoiding tax issues or penalties.

-One of the main reasons companies choose an N1 is the tax benefits.
-Among the most significant:
+One of the main reasons why companies choose an N1 concerns the tax benefits.
+Among the most relevant are:

 • VAT deduction up to 100%

-These benefits are valid only if the vehicle is genuinely used for professional activities.
+These advantages are valid only if the vehicle is actually used for professional activity.

 To better understand, here is a comparison between N1 vehicles and M1 cars: